Engaging Humanities Grant, 2020–21

-Interdisciplinary and multi-campus collaborations are strongly encouraged, though proposed initiatives may involve scholars from a single or multiple UC campuses, depending on the needs of the project.
-Preference is given to projects that engage with populations not traditionally well represented at the university, or those that address innovative topics.
+Interdisciplinary and multi-campus collaborations are strongly encouraged.
+Though proposed initiatives may involve scholars from a single or multiple UC campuses (depending on the needs of the project), significant preference will be given to projects that involve at least two UC campuses.
+Preference is also given to projects that engage with populations not traditionally well represented at the university.

-It is strongly recommended that faculty organizers make requests for matching funds before submitting the application as it may not be possible for home campuses or granting agencies to appropriate funds if the request comes after announcement of the UCHRI award.
+It is strongly recommended that faculty organizers make requests for matching funds BEFORE submitting the application, as it may not be possible for home campuses or granting agencies to appropriate funds if the request comes after the announcement of the UCHRI award.

 The project description should be a maximum of 2,000 words and include the following elements:

-- Intellectual Agenda, including the relevance and importance of the project for the campus(es) and the broader communities.
+- Intellectual Agenda, including the relevance and importance of the project for the campus(es), the partner organization, and broader communities.